VHSgunzo/runimage/README.md

     NO_NET=1                             Disables network access
-    TMP_HOME=1                           Creates tmpfs /home/$USER and /root in RAM and uses it as $HOME TMP_HOME_DL=1                        As above, but with binding $HOME/Downloads directory PORTABLE_HOME=1                      Creates a portable home folder and uses it as $HOME PORTABLE_CONFIG=1                    Creates a portable config folder and uses it as $XDG_CONFIG_HOME NO_CLEANUP=1                         Disables unmounting and cleanup mountpoints
+    TMP_HOME=1                           Creates tmpfs /home/$USER and /root in RAM and uses it as $HOME TMP_HOME_DL=1                        As above, but with binding $HOME/Downloads directory SANDBOX_HOME=1                       Creates sandbox home directory and bind it to /home/$USER or to /root SANDBOX_HOME_DL=1                    As above, but with binding $HOME/Downloads directory PORTABLE_HOME=1                      Creates a portable home directory and uses it as $HOME PORTABLE_CONFIG=1                    Creates a portable config directory and uses it as $XDG_CONFIG_HOME NO_CLEANUP=1                         Disables unmounting and cleanup mountpoints
     ALLOW_BG=1                           Allows you to run processes in the background and exit the container NO_NVIDIA_CHECK=1                    Disables checking the nvidia driver version